 Buy Phantom Hour here.

-Phantom Hour plays with liminality on a number of levels, including time, space and language, but the heart of Phantom Hour seems to primarily wrestle with memory.
+NW: Phantom Hour plays with liminality on a number of levels, including time, space and language, but the heart of the book seems to primarily wrestle with memory.
 What role do you see memory playing in poetry?
 How does the inconsistency of memory influence your writing?